Enhancing Smart Contract Security Analysis with Execution Property Graphs: Experimental Evaluation

-After applying the refined rule in the \textit{High-Gas} dataset, 10 of the false positive cases fresulted from large-scale swap operations in complex DeFi transactions, including \textit{deposit}, \textit{withdraw} and \textit{compounding} while other 6 transactions are categorized as \textit{add/remove liquidity}.
-After applying the refined rule in the \textit{Regular} dataset, the false positive cases fell into two categories: \textit{add/remove liquidity} and \textit{arbitrage}, accounting for approximately 70\% and 28\% among the false positive cases, respectively.
+In the \textit{Regular} dataset, the false positive cases fall into two categories: \textit{add/remove liquidity} and \textit{arbitrage}, accounting for approximately~$70\%$ and~$28\%$ among the false positive cases, respectively.
 The former type contains actions of adding liquidity to or removing liquidity from swap pools, which performs swap operations at the beginning.
-The former type encompasses large-scale \textit{arbitrage} transactions with significant earnings.
+The latter type encompasses large-scale \textit{arbitrage} transactions with significant earnings.
 These transactions profit from the price difference between swap pools.